PHILANTHROPY

 Rihanna, Harvard University Commencement address (2017)

-Philanthropic giving has a long and varied history, dating back to ancient civilizations such as Greece, Rome, and China.
-In many of these early societies, philanthropy was viewed as a moral obligation or a way to gain favor with the gods.
+At Privos Capital, philanthropy and giving are integral parts of our mission.
+Philanthropic giving has a rich and diverse history, with its roots tracing back to ancient civilizations such as Greece, Rome, and China, where it was often seen as a moral duty or a means to gain divine favor.

-In the Western world, philanthropy began to take on a more organized form during the Middle Ages, with the establishment of religious orders and monasteries that provided charitable services to the poor and needy.
-This tradition continued into the Renaissance and Enlightenment periods, with wealthy individuals and institutions sponsoring public works projects such as hospitals, schools, and libraries.
+In the Western world, philanthropy began to take on a more structured form during the Middle Ages, as religious orders and monasteries provided essential charitable services to the poor and needy.
+This tradition evolved through the Renaissance and Enlightenment periods, where wealthy individuals and institutions supported public works projects, including hospitals, schools, and libraries.

-In the 20th century, philanthropic giving continued to grow and diversify, with the emergence of new forms of charitable giving such as corporate philanthropy, individual giving, and impact investing.
-Today, philanthropic giving is a global phenomenon, with individuals, corporations, and foundations supporting a wide range of causes and initiatives, from health and education to social justice and environmental sustainability.
+In the 20th century, philanthropy continued to expand and diversify, introducing new forms of giving such as corporate philanthropy, individual donations, and impact investing.
+Today, philanthropy is a global movement, with individuals, corporations, and foundations worldwide supporting a wide array of causes, from health and education to social justice and environmental sustainability.

-Some examples of wealthy families from ancient civilizations who were known for their philanthropic giving, include:
+Here are some examples of influential figures from ancient civilizations who were recognized for their philanthropic contributions:

-1. The Athenian statesman and philosopher Solon (c.
+Solon of Athens (c.
 638 – c.
-558 BCE) is known for his reforms that helped to alleviate poverty in Athens.
-He canceled debts, abolished debt slavery, and established a system of welfare for the poor.
+558 BCE): A renowned statesman and philosopher, Solon is celebrated for his reforms aimed at reducing poverty in Athens.
+He notably canceled debts, abolished debt slavery, and introduced a welfare system to support the poor.

-2. The Ptolemaic dynasty in Egypt (305-30 BCE) was known for their support of the arts and sciences, including the establishment of the Library of Alexandria, which was one of the largest and most important libraries of the ancient world.
+The Ptolemaic Dynasty in Egypt (305-30 BCE): This dynasty was distinguished by its patronage of the arts and sciences.
+They established the Library of Alexandria, one of the most significant and extensive libraries of the ancient world.

-4. The Han dynasty in China (206 BCE – 220 CE) established a system of charitable relief for the poor, including the distribution of grain and other goods to those in need.
+The Han Dynasty in China (206 BCE – 220 CE): The Han dynasty implemented a charitable relief system for the poor, distributing grain and other essential goods to those in need.

-5. The Roman statesman and general Marcus Licinius Crassus (c.
-115 – 53 BCE) was known for his philanthropic giving to the poor and for funding public works projects such as the construction of the Aqua Anio Novus, one of Rome's most important aqueducts.
+Marcus Licinius Crassus (c.
+115 – 53 BCE): A prominent Roman statesman and general, Crassus was known for his generosity toward the poor and for funding major public works, including the construction of the Aqua Anio Novus, one of Rome's most vital aqueducts.

-It's worth noting that while these families and individuals may have been known for their philanthropic giving, the concept of "wealthy families" in the modern sense did not exist in these ancient civilizations, as wealth was typically concentrated in the hands of monarchs, nobility, and other elites.
+It’s important to note that while these individuals and dynasties were known for their philanthropic actions, the concept of "wealthy families" as understood today did not exist in these ancient civilizations.
+Wealth was typically concentrated among monarchs, nobility, and other elites..

 Reasons Why Family Offices Create Foundations